-- 122. Any person aggrieved by an act of the State Council of Ministers or a Minister of State may contest such act- - (a) before the Supreme Court of Southern Sudan, if the alleged act involves a violation of this Constitution, the Interim Constitution of Southern Sudan or the Interim National Constitution; and - (b) before any other court of law or competent authority if the allegation is based on other legal grounds.
+- 122. Any person aggrieved by an act of the State Council of Ministers or a Minister of State may contest such act- - (a) before the Supreme Court of Southern Sudan, if the alleged act involves a violation of this Constitution or the Interim Constitution of Southern Sudan; and - (b) before any other court of law or competent authority if the allegation is based on other legal grounds.